You shipped it. Now make it bulletproof.

 A05: Security Misconfiguration

 Missing security headers.
-Open DevTools on a typical vibe-coded app and check the response headers:
+Open DevTools on a typical vibe-coded app and check the response headers.
+You get:

 HTTP/2 200